J Street: Political vision

 J Street's stated aim is to provide a political home for pro-Israel, pro-peace Americans who believe that a "two-state solution to the Israeli-Palestinian conflict is essential to Israel's survival as the national home of the Jewish people and as a vibrant democracy".
 J Street strongly opposes Boycott, Divestment and Sanctions.

 According to its executive director, Jeremy Ben-Ami, J Street is proud of AIPAC's accomplishments, but the two groups have different priorities rather than different views.
 Explaining the need for a new lobbying group, Ben-Ami stated: "Israel's interests will be best served when the United States makes it a major foreign policy priority to help Israel achieve a real and lasting peace...."
-Alan Solomont, one of the founders of J Street and a former national finance chair of the Democratic National Committee (DNC), described the need for J Street in the following way:"We have heard the voices of neocons, and right-of-center Jewish leaders and Christian evangelicals, and the mainstream views of the American Jewish community have not been heard."
+Alan Solomont, one of the founders of J Street and a former national finance chair of the Democratic National Committee (DNC), described the need for J Street in the following way: "We have heard the voices of neocons, and right-of-center Jewish leaders and Christian evangelicals, and the mainstream views of the American Jewish community have not been heard."
 During its first conference, Ben-Ami said, "The party and the viewpoint that we're closest to in Israeli politics is actually Kadima."
 According to Peter Frey, a financier and chairman of J Street's board, "J Street is a Zionist organization, It's 'pro-Israel, pro-peace' — it starts with 'pro-Israel.'"

 The Washington Post described the perceived differences between J Street and AIPAC: "While both groups call themselves bipartisan, AIPAC has won support from an overwhelming majority of Republican Jews, while J Street is presenting itself as an alternative for Democrats who have grown uncomfortable with both Netanyahu's policies and the conservatives' flocking to AIPAC."

 In 2011, J Street opposed recognizing Palestine as an independent state at the United Nations.
 J Street endorsed the nuclear disarmament deal with Iran, which Obama supported and Netanyahu and AIPAC opposed.
 In 2016 the political focus of J Street was to unseat Republican senators who led U.S. Congressional opposition to the Iran deal.

+23-state solution

+Following the Gaza War, J Street proposed a "23-state solution" that would involve the normalization of relations between Israel and 22 Arab nations.
+The plan would include rebuilding Gaza, reunifying Gaza and the West Bank, establishing a Palestinian state, and normalizing relations between Sunni states and Israel.
+In its roadmap, J Street emphasized its views that Hamas should disarm, Israel's annexation of the West Bank should be reversed, and the Palestinian Authority should be "strengthened."